-Marge Piercy’s poem “To Be of Use” ends with these lines:
+Marge Piercy’s poem “To Be of Use” ends thus:

 Hopi vases that held corn, are put in museums

-but you know that they were made to be used.
+But you know they were made to be used.

 The pitcher cries for water to carry